ADVERTISING

 Striking discovery during site inspection

-Introduction probably via Mediterranean potted plants
+Introduction likely via Mediterranean potted plants

 Immediate relocation and closure of the construction site